noh24/pizza/README.md

 ```
 Describe Pizza()

-Test1: It should return a Pizza object with one property: quantity.
+Test1: It should return a Pizza object with two property: quantity and price.
 Code:
 const pizza = new Pizza();
-Expected Output: Pizza {quantity: 1}
+Expected Output: Pizza {quantity: 1, price = 0}
 ```
 ```
 Describe Pizza.prototype.addSize()